Getting Started Edit

 Fetching a Single Entity Edit

-Almost every entity in Merchi is referenced by its id
+Almost every entity in Merchi is referenced by its id.

 Once you have the id of an object, you can fetch that entity specifically

-using the get
+using the get static method:

 import { Merchi } from 'merchisdk/typescript/src/merchi';